yc3855/COMSW4995/README.md

 u|_{t=0} = \frac{\partial u}{\partial t}\bigg|_{t = 0} = 0 & \qquad \text{in }\mathbb{R}^2.
 \end{align*}
 ```
-In our simulation, we use the following numerical method:
+In our simulation, the numerical scheme we use is the finite difference method with the perfectly matched layers [1]:
 ```math
 \begin{equation}
 	\begin{aligned}